amir-hilal/PlantPulse/README.md

 ## User

+- As a user, I want to manage my garden layout by posting pictures of my plant's location in the house or by posting a picture of the whole garden so that I can optimize and visualize my garden's design.
 - As a user, I want to access a comprehensive plant encyclopedia so that I can learn about various plant species and their care requirements.
 - As a user, I want to receive plant health notifications and watering reminders so that I can maintain my plants properly.
-- As a user, I want to connect with other gardeners through community features so that I can share tips and progress.

 ## Admin